huy/maven-quickstart/running_test.md

 **cargo with surefire**

-Other option is to use maven cargo plugin to manage a web container lifecycle (when system under test is container) and rebinding surefire plugin `test` goal to `integration test` phase.
+Another common option for running Integration Test is to use maven cargo plugin to manage a web container lifecycle (when system under test is container) and rebinding surefire plugin `test` goal to `integration test` phase.

 Cargo configuration e.g.